LinkedIn company pages have a ceiling.

 And the trust gap is even wider.

-The same studies show that people are 3x more likely to trust information shared by employees than by a brand account or CEO.
+The same studies show that people are 3x more likely to trust information from employees than from a brand account or the CEO.
 That’s why employee advocacy on LinkedIn isn’t only a nice-to-have.
 It’s a lever that turns a simple activity into a measurable business impact.

 In this guide, I’ll show you how to launch, scale, and track a LinkedIn employee advocacy program without breaking a sweat.